Skip to content

 Tell me more about Pi-hole terminal commands

 Most of Pi-hole's configuration can be performed on the web interface.
 Alternatively, you can also configure Pi-hole directly on the server, via the terminal.
+Many settings can be changed in the /etc/pihole/pihole.toml file, or using the command line.
 The full list of commands can be found on Pi-hole's website:

 Command Description